-You can also take a look at the beautiful mosques and its eye-catching tile works as well as a historic Vakil bazaar.
+You can also take a look at the beautiful mosques and their eye-catching tile works as well as a historic Vakil bazaar.
 At this point and after visiting these places, you may get hungry.
-The traditional restaurants and cafes around Zand surrounding sites can be a great option for you to taste the most delicious iranian food.
+The traditional restaurants and cafes around Zand surrounding sites can be a great option for you to taste the most delicious Iranian food.

 In the evening